tmtsoftware/icd/README.md

 description = The beam-splitter stage has an unacceptable position error, datum may be lost.
 ```
 This is a known bug in the Config class: See https://github.com/lightbend/config/issues/367.
+In general, it is safer to put description text in double quotes.

 Docker Install
 --------------